netlify-templates/victor-hugo/site/content/blog/designing-and-implementing-a-connected-health-program-lessons-learned.md

 ---
-title: 'Designing and Implementing a Connected Health Program: Lessons Learned'
+title: 'Designing and Implementing a Connected Health Program - Lessons Learned'
 date: '2019-04-23'
 summary: >-
   From ideation through implementation, the Way to Health team has a lot of